Meet the Team

 Interpreter, Translator, Cultural Advisor

 Sayed is a professional interpreter, translator, and cultural advisor with more than five years of experience.
-He worked as an interpreter and translator with the U.S. Armed Forces in Afghanistan before becoming a part of our organization.
-He is always ready and willing to help Starting Point communicate with the newcomer community.
+Before becoming a part of our organization, he worked as an interpreter and translator with the U.S. Armed Forces in Afghanistan.
+Currently he is studying cybersecurity.
+Sayed is always ready and willing to help Starting Point communicate with the newcomer community.

 Partners & Sponsors